Dealer Prep Fee Scam Exposed

 When a new car or truck arrives at a dealership from the manufacturer it must be made ready or prepped by the dealer for sale.
 Most car dealers will charge you a dealer prep fee for this service.

 So how does a dealer prep fee become a scam?
-AutoCheatSheet.com exposes how this fee allows a car dealer to nickel and dime you to death by using one of the most profitable dealer scams associated to the car buying process.
+AutoCheatSheet.com exposes how this fee allows a car dealer to nickel and dime you to death by using one of the most profitable car dealer scams associated within the car buying process.

 All About the Car Dealer Prep Fee Scam: